Two Waiting Rooms: Finding Mental Health Support in the US When the Titles Make No Sense

 Psychological services may be covered under extended health with annual maximums; “psychotherapist” coverage is newer on some plans and absent on others.
 Social work services sometimes bill as clinical counselling.
 Always ask for an itemized receipt with registration numbers.
 If your plan is thin, ask about student interns supervised at training clinics—ethically run programs can be excellent and affordable.

-Virtual care and province lines
+Virtual care and state lines

 During the pandemic, many rules flexed.
 As of 2026, cross-border-style virtual care still bumps into college standards about where the client is located at the time of service.
-If you travel often, mention it—your therapist may need to confirm they are permitted to see you in that province.
+If you travel often, mention it—your therapist may need to confirm they are permitted to see you in that state.

 Red flags (the short list)